Want to adopt me?To meet me in foster care please contact our foster care department on:

 The foster carer will then be in touch to discuss this further and arrange a meeting.
 If after leaving your details you have not heard from anyone after 48 hours, please let us know.
 Once you’ve decided to give a foster cat or kitten a furrever home you’ll need to come to Cat Haven in person to complete the adoption paperwork before taking them home.
 We can’t wait to hear from you!

 I spend most of the day indoors laying in the sun and playing with my foster family’s bunny!
-We’re great friends!
+We’re great friends, even if he tries to hog the limelight when I'm having my photo taken!

 Loud noises and little ones spook me, so I would prefer a home with adults that are often home as I cry when I get lonely and I have a very loud voice.
 I will benefit from having someone willing to spend time with me and playing enrichment games to keep me entertained.

-The lovely person who brought me to the shelter did mention that I get a little worried when there are other cats around so I will need a very slow introduction if there is a resident cat in my new home.
+The lovely person who found me did mention that I get a little worried when there are other cats around.
+As I need to limit my exposure to stressful situations maybe being your only feline would suit me best.

 I look forward to meeting you at my foster home in Spearwood!